 Even with its famously hilly terrain, the national park has a wonderful mix of cycling to suit everyone, from leisurely flat and family-friendly routes to more challenging mountain bike rides and intimidating road cycling climbs.
 We’ve gathered some of our favourites for you to enjoy.

-Before you go: Ensure your bike is suitable for the terrain and that you have a map of the route, food and water, and always wear a helmet.
+Before you go: ensure your bike is suitable for the terrain and that you have a map of the route, food and water, and always wear a helmet.
 Always let walkers and horse riders know that you're approaching and pass with care.
 These tips ensure everyone has a lovely time exploring the Lakes.

-Windermere Western Shore
+Windermere West Shore